rkruegs123/jax-rnafold/README.md

 Relevant code for the paper under submission titled "Diferentiable Partition Function Calculation for RNA".

-To reproduce the results on the Eterna100 structures of length at most 50, please run `python3 src/design.py`.
+To reproduce the results of our method on the Eterna100 structures of length at most 50, please create a `data/` directory in the base directory and run `python3 src/design.py` from the base directory.